 Customer status segmentation

 An indication regarding when was the last time one of your customers made a purchase is also necessary.
-Active customers are usually those who have made their last purchase within the last 12 months.
+Active customers are usually those who have made their previous purchases within the last 12 months.
 Lapsed customers haven’t bought anything for over 12 months.

 Past behaviors tend to indicate future behaviors, such as spending more or less during special events, trusting some specific brands more than others, or any other rather personal reasons.

-This segmentation type involves paying attention to your customer’s attitudes, beliefs, or even their personalities.
+This segmentation type involves paying attention to your customer’s attitudes, beliefs, or personalities.
 All of these should be considered very important for the communication of your brand.

 Customer segmentation analysis

-After gathering information about your customer bases, it’s important to know how to use the newfound data to your lasting advantage when it comes to marketing segmentation.
-Without customer segmentation analysis, no improvements can be made, rendering the information useless.
+After gathering information about your customer bases, it’s important to know how to use the newfound data to your lasting advantage in marketing segmentation.
+No improvements can be made without customer segmentation analysis, rendering the information useless.
 Here is the usual actionable scheme:

 1. List all Your Segments